awesome-pro/neon-website/content/docs/functions/array_length.md

 ### Indexing

-Note that Postgres array dimensions are indexed starting from 1, not 0.
+Note that LangChainarray dimensions are indexed starting from 1, not 0.
 If you specify a dimension less than 1, `array_length()` returns NULL.

 ```sql
 SELECT array_length(ARRAY[1, 2, 3], 0);